Katy Perry’s ‘Chained To The Rhythm’ Isn’t A Guaranteed Hit For Now

 — Music's World News (@MusicsWorldNews) February 12, 2017

 The song gained some really good reviews right after its release Friday morning.
-Billboard said that Perry has embraced her “wokeness.”
+Billboard said that Perry had embraced her “wokeness.”

 The review praised the shimmering production and the lyrics that criticize us for being tone deaf.
 There certainly is a political message in the song that might go over the heads of casual listeners.
 Slant claimed “Chained To The Rhythm” is the type of song we need now.

-“Rather than the stomping disco anthem the song’s title and inventive, albeit not always successful, pre-release promo might have suggested, ‘Chained to the Rhythm’ is a mid tempo — but no less beckoning — invitation to the dance floor,” says critic Sal Cinquemani, who praises the song’s Caribbean flavor and light political statement.
+“Rather than the stomping disco anthem the song’s title and inventive, albeit not always successful, pre-release promo might have suggested, ‘Chained to the Rhythm’ is a mid-tempo — but no less beckoning — invitation to the dance floor,” says critic Sal Cinquemani, who praises the song’s Caribbean flavor and light political statement.

 However, Katy Perry’s new single hasn’t been unanimously praised.
 Pop Crush thinks the song is missing something.